luolinlin1201/Im00_im00/content/en/post/introduction.md

 ## 2021-2024, Amsterdam, Netherlands

 Adapting to a new environment and education system was challenging, to be honest.
 However, my three years of study and work in Amsterdam have helped me grow rapidly.
-For more details, please click on the "Education" and "Work Experience" tabs at the bottom to view my experiences.
+For more details, please click on the "Education & Work" tab at the bottom to view my experiences.

 ## 2024 - , ?